 Why Choose a SEP IRA?

 SEP IRAs are a great choice for many investors.
 They have much higher contribution limits than Traditional and Roth IRAs (details here).
 So if you’re contributing at the max, that’s way more than your typical IRA.
 Additionally, contribution amounts aren’t set in stone— you can change them as needed, from year-to-year.
-For more information on contributions, see our contributions hub.
+For more information on contributions, see our contributions page.

 A self-directed SEP IRA gives you all the benefits of a SEP (tax-deferred savings, higher contribution limits, quick and easy set-up, low maintenance fees) while letting you invest your retirement fund outside the traditional market.
 From apartment complexes and condos, to private placements and tax liens, you can take your savings and put them in almost any investment you want— true freedom, ASAP.